 Additionally, compliance with PMIERs requires us to seek the GSEs' prior approval before taking many actions, including implementing certain new products or services, entering into inter-company agreements among others and, in response to COVID-19, through December 31, 2021, paying any dividends, pledging or transferring assets to an affiliate if we fail to meet certain PMIERs minimum required asset buffers (150% in the third quarter of 2021 and 115% in the fourth quarter of 2021).
 PMIERs' prior approval requirements could prohibit, materially modify or delay us in our intended course of action.
 For example, in connection with the AXA Settlement, our Parent has pledged 19.9% of our common stock held by GHI to secure the Promissory Note.
 If our Parent defaulted on its covenants or other obligations under the Promissory Note and AXA S.A. ("AXA") desired to foreclose on such pledge, in addition to AXA obtaining NCDOI approval for the transfer, we would need to obtain GSE approval prior to the transfer of any shares under the Promissory Note.
-See "Risks Relating to Our Continuing Relationship with Our Parent-Our Parent's indebtedness and potential liquidity constraints may negatively affect us" and "Risks Relating to Our Continuing Relationship with Our Parent-The AXA Settlement may negatively affect our ability to finance our business with additional debt, equity or other strategic transactions."
-Further, the GSEs may modify or change their interpretation of terms they require us to include in our mortgage insurance coverage for loans purchased by them, requiring us to modify our terms of coverage or operational procedures to remain an approved insurer, and such changes could have a material adverse impact on our business, results of operations and financial condition.
-It is possible the GSEs could, in their own discretion, require additional limitations and/or conditions on certain of our activities and practices that are not currently in the PMIERs for us to remain an approved insurer.
+See "Risks Relating to Our Continuing Relationship with Our Parent-The AXA Settlement may negatively affect our ability to finance our business with additional debt, equity or other strategic transactions."
+Further, the GSEs may modify or change their interpretation of terms they require us to include in our mortgage insurance coverage for loans purchased by them, requiring us to modify our terms of coverage or operational procedures to remain an approved insurer, and such changes could have a material adverse impact on our business, results of operations and/or conditions on certain of our activities and practices that are not currently in the PMIERs for us to remain an approved insurer.